Luceres/KerasLearning/README.md

 # KerasLearning
-A learning project for Keras
+A learning project for Keras following the description of https://machinelearningmastery.com/